 JON KOLKIN (American b.
 1951-)

-Jon now devotes himself to working full-time as a professional Fine Art photographer when in the United States and teaching medicine to other physicians in underserved countries when traveling around the world.
+Now retired, Jon devotes himself to working full-time as a professional Fine Art photographer and teaching medicine to physicians in underserved countries.

 Each of Jon’s bodies of work tends to focus on social topics that invite dialogue, understanding and mutual respect between people with different points of view.
 He is a frequent lecturer on topics such as “Maintaining relevance within our lives” and “Finding a healthy balance between our professional and personal lives’”.

 His captivating images have won numerous awards and have drawn the attention of private and corporate collectors worldwide.
 Jon’s artwork has also been featured in numerous solo and group exhibitions around the country and in many prominent photography magazines.
 He is a founding artist of the Maine Museum of Photographic Arts.

 Many of Jon’s bodies of work tend to focus on social topics that invite dialogue, understanding and mutual respect between people with different points of view.
 Most currently he has embraced Buddhist Monks in Bhutan and China.
 The first series on this subject was called “Seeking Wisdom”, a project he started after spending 6 weeks in the only Buddhist Kingdom in the world, Bhutan, situated high in the Himalayan Mountains.
 Following this thread and the incredible relationship he developed with the people of Bhutan, the “Inner Harmony” series was conceived while Jon was working in a small, (by Chinese standards) frenetic, Chinese city of 8 million called Wenzhou.
 When Jon originally scheduled his trip to Wenzhou, he was planning to photograph Buddhist monks for the first series, “Seeking Wisdom”, but after seeing that the temple was actually Buddhist Nuns, he decided to create a whole other series that complemented his prior efforts.